Black-Yellow Alliance

 The Black-Yellow Alliance (Schwarz-Gelbe Allianz, SGA) is a monarchist movement in Austria founded on 6 August 2004.
-Their aim is the restoration of monarchy in Austria as well as a Central European monarchic union of the states which have emerged after the dissolution of Austria-Hungary.
+Its aim is the restoration of the monarchy in Austria with the House of Habsburg-Lorraine.
+They also advocate for a Central European monarchic union of the states which have emerged after the dissolution of Austria-Hungary.

 History

 After more than 800 years of rule of the House of Habsburg, the Austrian monarchy ended after the Entente Powers won World War I, and a republic was introduced.
-The Black-Yellow Alliance was established by a group of monarchists from different organizations in 2004.